 His friend and rival Christopher Marlowe was determined not to be left out.
 After all, he claimed, in his famed silvery voice, he had been the one to first lay eyes on the lovely Peg, as she walked into the room.
-Some gentle persuasion had proved sufficient to make the landlord agree to letting Peg, instead of his Junoesque wife, serve to two young men.
+Some gentle persuasion had proved sufficient to make the landlord agree to letting Peg, instead of his Junoesque wife, serve the two young men.

 Kit leaned across the table and worked his charms on the wench, who proved as susceptible to the other player's allure.

 From then on, matters progressed at a satisfactory pace, and before half an hour was past, the two friends and their companion for the evening, ascended the stairs to their hastily found accommodations above the serving room.

 Playfully chasing Peg around, Will and Kit attempted to corner her and carry her off in a latter-day reinactment of the Rape of the Sabines.
 All pleasantly accompanied by the delighted screeches and laughter by their intended quarry.